What is conjunctivitis?

 - Blood tests may be performed to determine if the conjunctivitis is related to a systemic condition.

-Since secondary bacterial infections cause many of the symptoms, and because there is a need to reduce the immediate pain and inflammation, treatment is usually begun based on this tentative diagnosis of infectious conjunctivitis, Most bacterial and viral infections will resolve within five to fourteen days.
-In cases that are not improving or where there are other animals at risk, further testing will be performed to reach a definitive diagnosis.
+Since secondary bacterial infections cause many of the signs of conjunctivitis, and because there is a need to reduce the immediate pain and inflammation, treatment is usually started based on this tentative diagnosis of infectious conjunctivitis.
+Most bacterial and viral infections will resolve within five to fourteen days.
+In cases that are not improving or where are other pets at risk of infection, further testing will be performed to reach a definitive diagnosis.

 How is conjunctivitis treated?

 The general approach to non-specific conjunctivitis is to use ophthalmic preparations containing a combination of broad- spectrum antibiotics to control the secondary bacterial infection and anti-inflammatory drugs to reduce the inflammation.
 These preparations come as either drops or ointment for instilling into the eyes.
 Local treatment may need to be supplemented with injections and pills.

 If a specific diagnosis has been reached, one of the following treatment regimens may be used:

 1. Herpesvirus conjunctivitis

-- Although these infections are usually mild and self-limiting, the infected cat remains a carrier of the virus, and may have intermittent relapses.
+- Although these infections are usually mild and self-limiting, infected cats remain carriers of the virus and may have intermittent relapses.

 - No treatment may be required for mild cases.

 - Antiviral medications are used in severe or poorly responsive cases.